rackspace/runway/docs/source/module_configuration/cloudformation.rst

 Environment Values Via Runway Deployment/Module Options
 ---------------------------------------------------------

-In addition or in place of the environment file(s), environment values can be provided via deployment and module arguments.
+In addition or in place of the environment file(s), deploy environment specific values can be provided via deployment and module options as ``parameters``.
+It is recommended to use `Lookups`_ in the ``parameters`` section to assist in selecting the appropriate values for the deploy environment and/or region being deployed to but, this is not a requirement if the value will remain the same.

 Top-level Runway Config